mruiz723/TwAuth/README.md

 * Keychain is used to save sensible data like the information required to load the challenges.

 * Added Unit tests to ViewModel whenever if possible.

+* The app is not using push notifications.